Guneshbari/daily-code-2026/README.md

-Daily Code 2026
+# Daily Code 2026

-A year-long commitment to daily coding practice and continuous improvement.
+A year-long commitment to **daily coding practice and continuous improvement**.

-This repository contains small, focused projects built consistently throughout 2026 to strengthen fundamentals, tooling fluency, and code quality.
+This repository contains small, focused React-based projects built consistently throughout 2026 to strengthen **fundamentals, tooling fluency, and code quality**.

-The goal is consistency over perfection.
+The goal is simple:

+> **Consistency over perfection.**

+---

-📌 Purpose
+## 📌 Purpose

-Build the habit of coding every day
+- Build the habit of coding every day

-Strengthen core concepts in React, JavaScript, and frontend development
+- Strengthen core concepts in React and JavaScript
+- Improve frontend development fundamentals

-Improve fluency with Git, GitHub, and Neovim through real usage
+- Gain real-world fluency with Git, GitHub, and Neovim (LazyVim)

-Maintain a clean, readable, and well-structured codebase
+- Maintain a clean, readable, and well-structured codebase

-Each project represents a learning checkpoint, not a finished product.
+Each project represents a **learning checkpoint**, not a finished product.

+---

-📂 Repository Structure
+## 📂 Repository Structure

-Each project lives in its own folder at the root level.
+Each project lives in its **own folder at the root level**.

 daily-code-2026/
 ├── even-odd-app/
 ├── cash-withdrawal-app/
 ├── google-search-app/
+├── destination-search-app/
+├── browser-history-app/
+├── letters-calculator-app/
+├── fruits-counter-app/
+├── counter-app/
 └── README.md

-Structure rules:

-One folder = one project

-No shared node_modules

-No generated or build files committed

-🚀 Projects
-1. Even Odd App

-Folder: even-odd-app

-A simple React application that:

-Maintains a numeric count

-Increments the count by a random value

-Displays whether the count is even or odd

-Concepts practiced:

-React state management

-Conditional rendering

-Event handling

-Component structure

-2. Cash Withdrawal App

-Folder: cash-withdrawal-app

-A React application simulating a basic ATM withdrawal interface:

-Displays user balance

-Allows withdrawals using predefined denominations

-Updates balance based on user interaction

-Concepts practiced:

-Parent–child component communication

-Props and callbacks

-State updates using previous state

-Component composition

-3. Google Search Suggestions App

-Folder: google-search-app

-A Google-style search suggestions interface:

-Displays all suggestions initially

-Filters suggestions as the user types (case-insensitive)

-Clicking a suggestion updates the search input

-Concepts practiced:

-Controlled inputs

-List filtering and rendering

-Callback-based state updates

-Component reuse

-🛠️ Tech Stack

-React (Create React App, React 18)

-JavaScript (ES6+)

-CSS

-Git & GitHub

-Neovim (LazyVim)

-📅 Commitment

-At least one meaningful commit per day

-Small, incremental progress is encouraged

-Refactoring, cleanup, and documentation updates count

-🧠 Philosophy

-Show up daily.
-Keep it simple.
-Let consistency compound.

-This repository is a learning log, not a highlight reel.

-📄 Notes

-node_modules are intentionally excluded

-Some projects may be incomplete by design

-Code quality improves over time as learning progresses

-📌 Author

-Maintained by Guneshbari
-2026
+### Structure Rules

+- One folder = one project
+- No shared `node_modules`
+- No generated or build files committed
+- Each project contains its own `README.md`
+- Screenshots (if any) live in a `screenshots/` directory inside the project

+---

+## 🚀 Projects

+### 1. Even Odd App
+**Folder:** `even-odd-app`

+A simple counter-based React application that:
+- Maintains a numeric count
+- Increments the count by a random value
+- Displays whether the count is even or odd

+**Concepts practiced:**
+- State management
+- Derived state
+- Conditional rendering
+- Event handling

+---

+### 2. Cash Withdrawal App
+**Folder:** `cash-withdrawal-app`

+A basic ATM-style interface that:
+- Displays a fixed starting balance
+- Allows withdrawals using predefined denominations
+- Updates balance based on user interaction

+**Concepts practiced:**
+- Parent–child component communication
+- Props and callbacks
+- Immutable state updates
+- Component composition

+---

+### 3. Google Search Suggestions App
+**Folder:** `google-search-app`

+A Google-style search suggestions interface that:
+- Displays all suggestions initially
+- Filters suggestions in real time (case-insensitive)
+- Updates the input when a suggestion is clicked

+**Concepts practiced:**
+- Controlled inputs
+- List filtering and rendering
+- Callback-based state updates
+- Component reuse

+---

+### 4. Destination Search App
+**Folder:** `destination-search-app`

+An app that:
+- Displays a list of destinations
+- Filters destinations dynamically based on user input

+**Concepts practiced:**
+- Search patterns
+- Props-based data flow
+- List rendering
+- Case-insensitive filtering

+---

+### 5. Browser History App
+**Folder:** `browser-history-app`

+A browser history interface that:
+- Displays a list of visited sites
+- Filters history using search
+- Deletes individual history items

+**Concepts practiced:**
+- List manipulation
+- Controlled inputs
+- Deletion via callbacks
+- State-driven UI updates

+---

+### 6. Letters Calculator App
+**Folder:** `letters-calculator-app`

+An app that:
+- Tracks user input
+- Displays the number of letters entered in real time

+**Concepts practiced:**
+- Controlled form elements
+- State updates on input change
+- Accessibility basics

+---

+### 7. Fruits Counter App
+**Folder:** `fruits-counter-app`

+An application that:
+- Displays counters for different fruits
+- Increments counts based on user interaction

+**Concepts practiced:**
+- Event handling
+- Multiple state updates
+- Component-based architecture

+---

+### 8. Counter App
+**Folder:** `counter-app`

+A minimal counter application focused on:
+- Updating numeric state
+- Clean component structure

+**Concepts practiced:**
+- State updates
+- Event-driven rendering
+- Unidirectional data flow

+---

+## 🛠️ Tech Stack

+- React (Create React App)
+- JavaScript (ES6+)
+- CSS
+- Git & GitHub
+- Neovim (LazyVim)

+---

+## 📅 Commitment

+- At least **one meaningful commit per day**
+- Small, incremental progress is valid progress
+- Refactoring, cleanup, and documentation updates count
+- Focus is on learning, not rushing completion

+---

+## 📸 Screenshots Policy

+Each project may include a `screenshots/` directory:

+screenshots/
+├── desktop.png
+├── mobile.png
+└── demo.gif

+Screenshots are referenced directly in each project’s README and render automatically on GitHub.

+---

+## 🧠 Philosophy

+> Show up daily.
+> Keep it simple.
+> Let consistency compound.

+This repository is a **learning log**, not a highlight reel.

+---

+## 📄 Notes

+- `node_modules` are intentionally excluded
+- Some projects may be incomplete by design
+- Code quality improves steadily over time
+- Documentation is treated as part of the learning process

+---

+## 👤 Author

+Maintained by **Guneshbari**
+**Daily Code 2026**